jaredboynton/postman-enterprise-github-actions/README.md

   -H "X-API-Key: $POSTMAN_API_KEY"
 ```

-## Technical Details
+## Architecture

-The Node.js script handles all Postman API interactions.
-It creates workspaces with master collections, intelligently forks collections based on naming patterns, and manages the full lifecycle.
-The GitHub workflow determines what action to take based on the event type and branch name, then calls the appropriate script function.
+### Components

+**Workflow Propagator** (`workflow-propagator.yml`): Runs daily to scan your organization and create PRs for repositories missing the Postman workflow.
+Can be run manually with dry-run mode or targeted at specific repos.

+**Organization Workflow** (`postman-sync-org.yml`): Centralized reusable workflow containing all Postman integration logic.
+Downloads scripts dynamically so individual repos don't need to maintain them.

+**Repository Workflow** (`templates/postman-workflow.yml`): Minimal wrapper that calls the org workflow.
+This is what gets propagated to each repository.

+**Resource Creation Script** (`scripts/create-postman-resources.js`): Handles Postman API interactions - workspace creation, collection forking, and cleanup.
+Intelligently forks from master collection when creating branch collections.

+### How It Works

-The master collection ID optimization means branch creation goes from three API calls (get workspace, search collections, fork) to just one (fork with known ID).
-This matters when you have teams creating dozens of branches per day.
+The system uses GitHub repository variables to maintain state.
+When a workspace is created, the IDs are stored as `POSTMAN_WORKSPACE_ID` and `POSTMAN_MASTER_COLLECTION_ID`.
+The master collection ID optimization reduces API calls from three (get workspace, search collections, fork) to one (direct fork with known ID).

-The problem with administering Postman at scale isn't the process - it's expecting humans to remember to do repetitive tasks.
-Automation solves this completely.
-Now you can have nice, clean, and organized Postman structure that mirror your existing development structures without even thinking about it.
+Branch detection uses GitHub event context to determine actions - push to main ensures workspace exists, feature branch creation triggers collection forking, and PR merge triggers cleanup.
+User validation checks Postman team membership via email, with an override option for open source projects.

+The propagator creates non-intrusive PRs that teams can review and merge when ready.
+Once merged, the Postman integration activates automatically on the next push to main.